Last Updated on March 7, 2022

-This fun, full-body 30-minute workout is perfect for busy women that want to tone up all over.
-If you’re pressed for time but want a killer workout in 30 minutes (or less) this workout is for you.
+This fun, full body 30 minute workout is perfect for busy women that want to tone up all over.
+If you’re pressed for time but want a killer workout that trains all of the muscles in the body in 30 minutes this workout is for you.

-There are only 6 exercises in this workout so it’s quick but don’t be fooled… this 30-minute routine is tough.
+There are only 6 exercises in this full body workout so it’s quick but don’t be fooled… this 30-minute routine is tough.

 That’s because all of the exercises in this workout are really 2 exercises combined into one move.